LoveKino/find-empty-combo/README_zh.md

 ## problem

-There is a list of set, try to find all minimal combo of sets which interset is empty set.
+There is a list of set, try to find all minimal combo of sets which intersets is a empty set.

 - minimal combo